Boot-Error/Sentience/content/technicalevents/virtual_stock_market.md

 1. Every participant is allowed to play the game with single login identity.
 Participants found playing the game with multiple logins would be disqualified.
 2. Participants can not buy more than a particular amount of shares of a particular company which would be fixed by the game developer team and would be conveyed to all the participants at start of the game.

+**Game page link will be shared with the registered participants on their registered email when the game starts on 20th March**

 **In case of any ambiguity or controversy, the decision of the coordinating committee shall be binding to all.**